R

 These fish may become territorial when mating season comes around, and owners notice an increase in disputes around the caves in their aquariums around this period.
 Therefore, they should never inhabit the same tank as other cave-dwelling species, as they will likely fight over the area.

-Rainbow Krib Habitat
+Habitat

-Kribensis cichlids inhabit various rivers and deltas in West Africa, in countries like Nigeria, Cameroon, and Sierre Leone.
+Kribensis cichlids inhabit various rivers and deltas in West Africa, in countries like Nigeria, Cameroon, and Sierra Leone.
 These freshwater habitats vary in hardness, pH levels, and salinity levels.
 However, some rainbow kribs originate from brackish water, while others prefer soft, black bodies of water.

 Their ideal habitat is slow-moving waters filled with vegetation.
-However, keeping one of these gorgeous fish is much easier as they have been domesticated for decades and adapted to all sorts of conditions.
+However, keeping one of these gorgeous fish is much easier, as they have been domesticated for decades and adapted to all sorts of conditions.

 Pet stores generally refer to all Pelvicachromis species as omnivores.
 Still, they mainly consume plant matter and enjoy the taste of algae, and they usually have a fair amount of sand in their bellies, suggesting they sift through the dirt in search of food.